 God is called Immanuel, which means God with us.
-God, the fullness of love, joy, wisdom, peace, lives inside of us.
-This profound truth permeates every fiber of our being and should greatly affect the way we do everyday life.
+God, the fullness of love, joy, wisdom and peace lives inside of us!!!
+This profound truth permeates every fiber of our being and will greatly affect the way we live everyday life.

 Is it possible that God wants to find friendship with us in every part of our lives - from church to meal time to social media?

 Jesus has convinced me that the answer is yes.
+He is not too proud to lean down to our level and come close.
 I have written some practical tips that are helpful in hearing the Lord and including Him when using social media.